athrvkk/athrvkk.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I am a first year CS PhD student at the <a href="https://www.usc.edu">University of Southern California</a>, advised by <a href="https://swabhs.com">Swabha Swayamdipta</a>, and a member of <a href="https://nlp.usc.edu">USC NLP Group</a> and <a href="https://dill-lab.github.io">DILL Lab</a>.
+I am a first year CS PhD student at the <a href="https://www.usc.edu">University of Southern California</a>, advised by <a href="https://swabhs.com">Swabha Swayamdipta</a>, and a member of <a href="https://dill-lab.github.io">DILL Lab</a> and <a href="https://nlp.usc.edu">USC NLP Group</a>.
 Currently, I am a visiting student researcher at <a href="https://simons.berkeley.edu/programs/special-year-large-language-models-transformers-part-2">UC Berkeley -- Simons Institute for the Theory of Computing</a>.

 My current research focuses on <strong>theoretical & empirical understanding of language models</strong>.
 Specifically, I am interested in:
 - Building a principled understanding of when & why they work / fail.